uname-r-debug/post-app/README.md

-# post-app (checkout the main branch for frontend and backend code!)
+# post-app (checkout the master branch for frontend and backend code!)
 full-stack posting app